 main.py: Main framework for argument parsing, setting up the data, training, and evaluating models.
-Contains a Seq2SeqSemanticParser class: this is the product of training and you will implements its decode function.
-Also contains a evaluate function that evaluates your model's output.
+Contains a Seq2SeqSemanticParser class: this is the product of training and you will implements its decode function, as well as the train_model_encdec function to train it.
+Also contains an evaluate function that evaluates your model's output.

 models.py: Contains an implementation of an encoder.
-This is a Pytorch module that consumes a sentence (or batch of sentences) and produces (h,c) vector pairs.
+This is a Pytorch module that consumes a sentence (or batch of sentences) and produces (h, c) vector pairs.
 This is a vetted implementation of an LSTM that is provided for your convenience; however, if you want to use the encoder you implemented in Mini 2, or build something yourself, you should feel free!
-Note that this implementation does not use GloVe embeddings, but you're free to use them if you want; you just need to modify the embedding layer.
+Note that this implementation does not initialize with GloVe embeddings, but you're free to use them if you want.
+Note that updating embeddings during training is very important for good performance.
 See the documentation for encode_input_for_decoder in main.py, which describes its usage.